 My research interests lie in the fields of library science and women's studies.
-In the domain of library science, I research and design library collections and programs to support distance education, research and teaching in interdisciplinary fields, and information literacy.
-I investigate and participate in the transformation of traditional library services to new service models, such as virtual libraries and embedded librarians, that respond to 21st century information seeking behaviors.
-I have recently begun exploring more historical topics, including the rise and decline of academic branch libraries.
-In the domain of women's studies, I have researched and contributed to the development of library collections and programs in support of feminist scholarship.
+In the domain of library science, I designed and evaluated library collections and programs to support distance education, research and teaching in interdisciplinary fields, and information literacy.
+I investigated and participated in the transformation of traditional library services to new service models, such as virtual libraries and embedded librarians, that align with 21st century information seeking behaviors.
+I also explored historical topics, including the rise and decline of academic branch libraries in the U.S. In the domain of women's studies, I researched and contributed to the development of library collections and bibliographic resources in support of feminist scholarship.
 Since retiring, I have focused on storytelling performance, including both traditional folktales and personal stories.
 I have also worked as a freelance writer for a large university library and a major reference publisher.

 Searing, Susan E. (2011).
 Grey literature past and present: the evolution of library annual reports.
 International Journal on Grey Literature, 7(3), 147-152.

 Searing, Susan E. (2007).
 Integrating assessment into recurring information literacy instruction: a case study from LIS education.
 Public Services Quarterly, 3(1/2), 191-218.
 [Published simultaneously in: Walter, S. (Ed.), The teaching library: Approaches to assessing information literacy instruction (pp. 191-218).
 New York: Haworth Press.] http://hdl.handle.net/2142/1793

 Searing, Susan E. (2007).
 Biographical reference works for and about women, from the advent of the women’s liberation movement to the present: an exploratory analysis.
 Library Trends, 57, no. 2, 469-493. http://hdl.handle.net/2142/3534